 {% endif %}

-as a result, The C1000 device are now detected by their correct Physical Name.
+as a result, the C1000 devices are now detected by their correct Physical Name.

 Better supported by the Netbox Device Type library

-By default SSOTs like Netbox & Nautobot are using a Device Type library which does not always match our discovered Device Types, but by using the Transform rules you can tailer it in such a way that it will match the used Device Types in your organisation.
+By default SSOTs like Netbox & Nautobot are using a Device Type library which does not always match our discovered Device Types but, by using the Transform rules, you can tailor it in such a way that it will match the correct Device Types used in your organisation.